skiupace/hyprland-dotfiles/README.md

 - Noto Sans

 # Installation
-**clone the dotfiles folder in your home directory, then cd into the cloned folder and execute :**
+**Clone the dotfiles folder in your home directory, then cd into the cloned folder and execute :**
 ```bash
 stow .
 ```